SortaCore/MMF2Exts/README.md

 Since these source codes are collated by Phi, not by the authors themselves, they may be old versions, but should be suitable for demonstration.

 ### Tools to use ###
-It's recommended you use Visual Studio 2019, although Visual Studio 2017 should also be compatible.
+It's recommended you use Visual Studio 2019, although [Visual Studio 2017][Older VS editions] should also be compatible.
+You can also use VS 2022, although you'll lose Windows XP compatibility.

-You should install an [Express edition](https://visualstudio.microsoft.com/vs/express/), or register for free with Microsoft to get
-[Community edition](https://visualstudio.microsoft.com/vs/community/), which supports VS addons.
+You should install either the Express edition, or get the free **Community** edition, which supports VS addons.
+* VS 2017 and 2019 can be downloaded under [older downloads][Older VS editions].
+Requires a free registration.
+* VS 2022 - no Windows XP support - can be downloaded here: [VS 2022 Express], [VS 2022 Community]

+### Windows targeting ###
-The SDKs are compatible with the C++ Windows XP targeting pack, for XP+ instead of Vista+ targeting.
-You can find it under Additional Components tab in the Visual Studio installer.
+The SDKs are compatible with the **C++ Windows XP targeting pack**, for Windows XP+ instead of Vista+ targeting.
+You can find it under Additional/Individual Components tab in the Visual Studio installer; search for "Windows XP" using the search bar on the top.

-### XP targeting ###
-If the XP-targeting compiler is installed it will be auto-detected by all the SDKs and used instead.
+If the Visual Studio XP-targeting pack is installed, it will be auto-detected by all the Fusion SDKs and XP+ targeting will be enabled by default.
 If XP targeting pack is used, your extensions will be Windows XP and later compatible, and if not, it's Windows Vista and later.
-DarkEdif will use [WINVER and _WIN32_WINNT](https://docs.microsoft.com/en-us/cpp/porting/modifying-winver-and-win32-winnt) preprocessor macros so Windows headers will disable Vista+ functions, making them unavailable to your project.
+All Fusion SDKs will use [WINVER and _WIN32_WINNT][WINVER] preprocessor macros so Windows headers will hide Vista+ functions, making them unavailable to your project.

-To confirm if the Windows function is compatible, you can normally find out on MSDN under "minimum client OS", for example [GetProcessIdOfThread()](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-getprocessidofthread) is Vista+.
+To confirm manually if any Windows API function is compatible, you can normally find out on MSDN under "Requirements > minimum client OS" at the bottom of the page;
+for example [GetProcessIdOfThread()] is Vista+.

+#### Later OS versions
-If you want to use later OS functions at cost of compatibility, you can change the targeting by switching the Platform Toolset to non-XP and redefining WINVER and \_WIN32\_WINNT to a number from [here](https://docs.microsoft.com/en-us/cpp/porting/modifying-winver-and-win32-winnt).
+If you want to use later OS functions at cost of compatibility, you can change the targeting by using the FusionSDKConfig INI WindowsXPCompatibility option to false ([how to][XP compatibility false]), and reloading your VS solution.

+You may want to:
+1. Under project properties for Windows > General, there is Windows SDK Version property; change it to a later SDK to expose newer functions.
+You can install more Windows SDKs via the Visual Studio Installer under Additional/Individual Components tab.
+2. Under project properties, change C/C++ > Preprocessor > Preprocessor Definitions to manually define WINVER and \_WIN32\_WINNT to a number from [here][WINVER].
+By default, if not targeting XP, the default your Windows SDK specifies will be used.
+Be aware Windows SDK 8.1 supports compiling for earlier than Windows 8.1, but targets WINVER/\_WIN32_WINNT to 8.1 by default.
+3. Under project properties Linker > System > Minimum Required Version, change it to match the WINVER.
+XP is WINVER 0x0501; the Linker version equivalent is "5.01".
+So, if you want to target Vista+ (0x0600), set minimum version to "6.00".

 ### Android targeting ###
 To target Android, in the Visual Studio Installer, under Individual Components tab, you need to enable "C++ Android development tools".
 That should be all you need.

-For more details on Android, such as pitfalls, features and setting up debugging, make sure you read the Android section of the [MultiTarget guide](DarkEdif/%23MFAs%20and%20documentation/DarkEdif%20MultiTargeting.md) under DarkEdif documentation.
+For more details on Android, such as pitfalls, features and setting up debugging, make sure you read the Android section of the [MultiTarget guide] under DarkEdif documentation.

 You don't need the Fusion Android exporter to build Android extensions, but you'll be unable to test your extensions without it.

 ### iOS targeting ####
 To target iOS, in the Visual Studio Installer, under Individual Components tab, you need to enable "C++ iOS development tools".
 That should be all you need.

-For more details on iOS, such as pitfalls, features and setting up debugging, make sure you read the iOS section of the [MultiTarget guide](DarkEdif/%23MFAs%20and%20documentation/DarkEdif%20MultiTargeting.md) under DarkEdif documentation.

 iOS development requires you to have a Mac, with vcremote installed.
-Follow Microsoft's guide on linking your Visual Studio to a Mac running XCode [here](https://docs.microsoft.com/en-us/cpp/cross-platform/install-and-configure-tools-to-build-using-ios?view=msvc-160).
+Follow Microsoft's guide on linking your Visual Studio to a Mac running Xcode [here][Link VS to Xcode].
-An iMac from late 2012 or above is necessary; you need XCode 10.2 for compatibilty with Visual Studio, which is Mac OS Mojave and later.
+An iMac from late 2012 or above is necessary; you need Xcode 10.2+ for compatibilty with Visual Studio, which is Mac OS Mojave and later.
 Since the latest Mac OS "Big Sur" runs on 2014 and later Macs, you may want to get a 2014+ instead.

-You don't need the Fusion iOS exporter to build iOS extensions, but you'll be unable to test your extensions without it.
+You don't need the Fusion iOS exporter to build iOS extensions, but you'll be unable to test your extensions without it, and as any developer would tell you, there's no way you'll write code that works as expected first try.

-DarkEdif will automatically package your built Android files into a encoded EXT file in the MFX\\Data\\Runtime\\iPhone folder.
+DarkEdif will automatically package your built iOS files into a encoded EXT file in the MFX\\Data\\Runtime\\iPhone folder.
-This file is valid, but Fusion does not look for third-party extensions, so you'll have to manually add both the framework and the code files in XCode, which thankfully takes less than a minute.
+These produced files are valid, but Fusion does not look for third-party extensions, so you'll have to manually add both the framework and the code files in Xcode, which thankfully takes less than a minute.

+For more details on iOS, such as pitfalls, features and setting up debugging, make sure you read the iOS section of the [MultiTarget guide] under DarkEdif documentation.

 ### Using a single project ###
 For exporting a single project, you will need to download the project folder, the Lib, and the Inc folder.